 b.
 For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption: Living as a child of God means an intimate, joyful relationship with God, not like the bondage and fear demonstrated by the law.
 A child of God can have a relationship with God so close that they may cry out, Abba, Father!
 (Daddy!)

 c.
-We cry out, “Abba, Father.”
-It is easy for us to see Jesus relating to the Father with this joyful confidence, but we may see ourselves as disqualified for it.
+We cry out, "Abba, Father."
+It is easy for us to think of Jesus relating to the Father with this joyful confidence, but we may think we are disqualified for it.
 However, remember that we are in Christ - we have the privilege of relating to the Father even as Jesus Christ does.

 i.
 "In the Roman world of the first century ad an adopted son was a son deliberately chosen by his adoptive father to perpetuate his name and inherit his estate; he was no whit inferior in status to a son born in the ordinary course of nature."
 (Bruce)

 ii.
 Under Roman adoption, the life and standing of the adopted child changed completely.
 The adopted son lost all rights in his old family and gained all new rights in his new family; the old life of the adopted son was completely wiped out, with all debts being canceled, with nothing from his past counting against him any more.

 3. (16) The evidence we are children of God: the testimony of the Holy Spirit.

 The Spirit Himself bears witness with our spirit that we are children of God,

 a.
 The Spirit Himself bears witness to our spirit that we are children of God: Plainly put, Paul says that those who are God's children, born again by the Spirit of God, know their status because the Holy Spirit testifies to our spirit that this is so.